Designing and delivering a multi-channel strategy

-Berkeley supported Marks & Spencer in developing a five year strategy and programme of work for its direct-to-consumer business, M&S Direct, in response to a stretch target set by the CEO that called for a five fold increase in the business over as many years.
+Berkeley supported Marks & Spencer in developing a five-year strategy and program of work for its direct-to-consumer business, M&S Direct, in response to a stretch target set by the CEO that called for a five-fold increase in the business over as many years.

 The Direct business was a key growth area for M&S, and was an exciting, dynamic function in which to work.
 The difficult part of this assignment was not developing ideas for future propositions.
-It was more about framing them in enough detail to win the support of key stakeholders whilst being realistic about the implementation challenges and pace at which the programme could move forward.
+It was more about framing them in enough detail to win the support of key stakeholders whilst being realistic about the implementation challenges and pace at which the program could move forward.”

 Neil McClumpha, Partner